Jan van Leeuwen: Awards and honors

 Van Leeuwen is a member of the Royal Dutch Society of Sciences and Humanities since 1992, and in 2006 he was elected to the Academia Europaea.
 In 2008 he received an honorary doctorate from the RWTH Aachen.
 In 2013 he received the ACM Distinguished Service Award, together with Gerhard Goos and Juris Hartmanis.

 Books

 Jan van Leeuwen was the editor of the two-volume Handbook of Theoretical Computer Science.
 In 2013, he and S. Barry Cooper published Alan Turing: His Work and Impact (Elsevier, ISBN 978-0-12-386980-7), a special edition of the collected works of Alan Turing.
 This book won the R.R.
 Hawkins Award 2013.

 Family

 His son, Erik Jan van Leeuwen, is also an academic computer scientist.
-He was a senior researcher at the Max-Planck-Institut für Informatik, and currently is an assistant professor and research scientist in the Department of Information and Computing Sciences at Utrecht University.
+He was a senior researcher at the Max-Planck-Institut für Informatik, and currently is an associate professor in the Department of Information and Computing Sciences at Utrecht University.